Hiking the Luakaha Falls Trail on Oʻahu, Hawaiʻi

 Distance: 0.8 miles / 1.3 km

-The Luakaha Falls Trail in Nuʻuanu Valley on Oʻahu is one of the least-visited waterfall trails on the island due, in large part, to the barriers required to legally access the trail and the risks associated if you choose to hike without a permit.
+The Luakaha Falls Trail in Nuʻuanu Valley on Oʻahu is one of the least-visited waterfall hikes on the island due, in large part, to the barriers required to legally access the trail and the risks associated if you choose to hike without a permit.

 To learn more about this, click here to skip ahead.